fabiosenracorrea/dynamodb-provider/readme.md

 ### create set

-Depending on the sdk version, referencing a set to be created on DynamoDB.
+Depending on the sdk version, referencing a set to be created on DynamoDB is different.
 To get around this and ensure a normalized usage, you can use the `createSet` method:

 ```ts
 await provider.create({